codes-archive/glean/DEPLOY.md

 # Glean Deployment Guide

-This directory contains deployment configurations for Glean.
+This guide provides instructions for deploying Glean in different environments.

 ## Development Environment